DreadsCasey/Krackattack/README.md

-# Key reinstallation attack against Android and Linux devices by Adam Casey-Rerhaye
+# Key reinstallation attack against Android and Linux devices

 ## DIPENDANCIES:
 This script must be run in Kali Linux, ensure that all the dependancies are installed